google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

   make -j6 build-$FUZZER_NAME-all
   ```

-* Run `make run-format` to format your code.
+* Run `make format` to format your code.

-* Run `make run-presubmit` to lint your code and ensure all tests are passing.
+* Run `make presubmit` to lint your code and ensure all tests are passing.

 * Submit the integration code in a GitHub pull request.